Recording Fee Increase

 The Clark County Recording Department is responsible for maintaining the public records of the county, including real estate documents, liens, plats, military discharges, and marriage records.
 The recording department also issues marriage licenses and process server licenses.

-Free public access to recorded documents is available in our office at the public computers during normal business hours, Monday – Friday, 9am-4:30pm.
+Free public access to recorded documents is available online or in office at the public computers.
 Copies of documents can be obtained through our office for a fee.

 Responsibilities of Auditors